apptainer/apptainer-userdocs/singularity_and_docker.rst

    3. **Support a read-only filesystem**

-   Because of the immutable nature of the SIF format, a container run with {Singularity} is read-only by default.
+   Because of the immutable nature of the SIF format, a container run with {Project} is read-only by default.

    Try to ensure your container will run with a read-only filesystem.
 If this is not possible, document exactly where the container needs to